- The average cost of car insurance in South Dakota is $2,575 a year or $215 per month, based on our data analysis.

 Car insurance rates by city in South Dakota

-The table below shows the average annual car insurance premiums for South Dakota’s largest cities.
+Find below the average annual car insurance cost for drivers in some of South Dakota’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.